-We have established three committees under the board of directors: an audit committee, a compensation committee and a nominating committee.
+We plan to establish three committees under the board of directors: an audit committee, a compensation committee and a nominating committee.
 We have adopted a charter for each of the three committees.
 Copy of our committee charters are to be posted on our corporate investor relations website prior to our listing on the NYSE American .